QuantEcon/lecture-source-py/source/rst/geom_series.rst

         return x_0 / (1 - G * R**(-1))

-Now that we have test run our functions, we can plot some outcomes
+Now that we have test run our functions, we can plot some outcomes.

 First we study the quality of our approximations